tinalr/portfolio-site-react/README.md

-# Portfolio Site - IN PROGRESS
+# Portfolio Site - 01/19/2023 Archiving and starting over with Vite; see portfolio-vite-react.

 <!-- ## Table of contents